dave-kennedy/dave-kennedy.github.io/content/blog/posts/better-vim-style-key-bindings-in-tmux/index.md

 }
 ```

-On the other hand, the `if-shell` command in this binding will be called every time `<Ctrl-v>` is pressed:
+On the other hand, the `if-shell` command in this binding will be called every time `Ctrl-V` is pressed:

 ```
 bind-key -T copy-mode C-v {